top of page

 Partnership

-This starts here in Cincinnati.
-I reached out to multiple small food and beverage businesses, pitching my idea and seeking out interest for collaboration.
-Mom 'N 'Em was excited about the idea, and happy to help.
+In an effort to root this project in reality and test my ideas on a local scale, I reached out to multiple Cincinnati based food and beverage businesses, pitching my idea and seeking out interest for collaboration.

 Mom 'N 'Em